RileyMeta/rconvert/README.md

 # rconvert
-A simple command line utility to convery Metric and Imperial
+A simple command line utility to convert Metric and Imperial

 Easily convert:
 - Miles to Kilometers